Pathogens Perish on Laser-Treated Metal

 About the Author

-Mackenzie Myers is a science writer, native Michigander, and former field station ragamuffin.
+Mackenzie Myers is a science writer, avid knitter, and former field station ragamuffin.
 She holds an MFA in nonfiction writing but would be a soil scientist if she could do it all over again.
+She lives in Michigan with her husband, her cat and a plethora of houseplants.